hustcc/timeago.js/README.md

 You can see [locales](locales) dir for more locales.
 Please submit a GitHub pull request for corrections or additional languages, and add the locale key into `tests/locales_test.js`.

+# Contribution

+The website is base on [rmm5t/jquery-timeago](https://github.com/rmm5t/jquery-timeago) which is a nice and featured project but depends on jQuery.

 # LICENSE

 MIT